BasileTrujillo/terraform-elastic-beanstalk-php/README.md

 }
 ```

-### Then: create an EB environment using the module
+### Then, create an EB environment using the module

 ```hcl
 ##################################################